Home » Locations » Alcudia

 Things to do in Alcudia

 Most visitors will pass their time enjoying the sun and beaches relaxing.
-However, there are many more energetic things to do on the beach as well as away from the beach.
+However, there are many more energetic things to do.
 Aside from watersports on the beach many will enjoy racing go-karts or visiting the aqua park (Hidropark), or even horse riding along the beach, etc.

-Nightlife in Alcudia is lively and tourists will find a variety of traditional entertainment and nighttime activities, although nothing like the wilder resorts to the south of the island.
+Nightlife in and around Alcudia is lively and tourists will find a variety of traditional entertainment and nighttime activities, although nothing like the wilder resorts to the south of the island.

 Taking a boat trip to discover the azure coast around the rocky north of Alcudia will be a memorable holiday experience.
 Various boat trips start from the port, ranging from relaxed half-day outings to larger ferry crossings.
 Itineraries vary, some will include snorkeling or scuba diving at a secluded cove where the waters are crystal clear.

 Ferry crossings depart from the port heading for Menorca or Barcelona.
-The crossing to Barcelona takes about 7 and a half hours, while the journey to Menorca takes about two hours.
+The company Balearia offers a range of different options.
+The fast ferry reaches Ciutadella, Menorca in 1h 15min while the crossing to Barcelona on the fast ferry takes about 3 and a half hours.

 Alcudia old town market